-Information collected at the time of the annual inspection included the water surface elevation of the CCR surface impoundment.
 The historical information provided from IPL included staff gauge water elevation data since the previous annual inspection, a drawing of the original site grading plan contours prepared by Black & Veatch (1976) which show the original contours prior to the construction of the OGS Ash Pond, as well as the most recent topographic/bathymetric survey of the OGS Ash Pond completed by French-Reneker-Associates (2016).
-Reviewing the information provided within the above-mentioned documents, as well as the collected field data during the annual inspection and the 2017 annual inspection, the following minimum, maximum, and present depths and elevations were approximated for the impounded CCR and water:
+Reviewing the information provided within the above-mentioned documents, as well as the data collected during the annual inspection, the following minimum, maximum, and present depths and elevations were approximated for the impounded CCR and water:

-- OGS Ash Pond Large Open Area of Impounded Water - o At the time of the annual inspection, the water surface elevation of the large open area of impounded water within the CCR surface impoundment was observed to have a staff gauge elevation of 675.88 feet, approximately 0.29 feet higher in elevation then that observed during the 2017 annual inspection.
-The water surface at the time of the annual inspection was approximately 6.12 feet below the crest of the east embankment of the CCR surface impoundment, which had an elevation of approximately 682 feet at the lowest point of the embankment.

-o At the time of the prior annual inspection in 2017, the water depth that was measured within the large open area of impounded water within the CCR surface impoundment varied between 0.00 feet (water surface) in the southwest portion of the CCR surface impoundment and 11.55 feet in the eastern portion of the CCR surface impoundment adjacent to the Polishing Pond area.
+- OGS Ash Pond Large Open Area of Impounded Water - At the time of the annual inspection, the water surface elevation of the large open area of impounded water within the CCR surface impoundment was observed to have a staff gauge elevation of 675.06 feet, approximately 0.82 feet lower in elevation then that observed during the 2018 annual inspection.
+The water surface at the time of the annual inspection was approximately 6.94 feet below the crest of the east embankment of the CCR surface impoundment, which had an elevation of approximately 682 feet at the lowest point of the embankment. - At the time of the annual inspection, the water depth that was measured within the large open area of impounded water within the CCR surface impoundment varied between 0.00 feet (water surface) in the southwest portion of the CCR surface impoundment and 10.4 feet in the eastern portion of the CCR surface impoundment adjacent to the Polishing Pond area.